Yesterday morning, my sister had an interesting encounter with a sniffling boy and his grandmother.

 Click for video transcription

-Phil: Hey guys, it’s is Phil from SmilingGardener.com and today we have a medicinal plants list that we put together for you, and Haley is going to tell you why we started thinking about this.
+Phil: Hey guys, it’s is Phil from SmilingGardener.com and today we have a medicinal plants list that we put together for you, and my sister is going to tell you why we started thinking about this.

 And this little guy was just covered in sickness, like runny nose and eyes and all this kind of stuff.
 He looked like he had a cold or a flu and this grandmother, she was so sweet, she was just totally ready to tackle this and she had like a little bag of candies and she was kind of sorting through these candies, try to pick the right one and she found one.
 She says to me "it’s Echinacea."